mshockwave/portfolio/content/blog/llvm-machine-scheduler-2.md

 As a consequence, the effective occupancy of the same instruction on `PipeA`, `PipeB`, and `PipeC` would be `N / 1`, `N / 4`, `N / 2`, respectively.
 This would be the occupancy value we use to check whether a single resource is over concentrated as introduced earlier.
 However, compiler itself -- as a software -- tries to avoid floating point numbers as much as possible, so we're gonna normalize it by multiplying them with their least common multiple (LCM), yielding `4 * N`, `N`, and `2 * N`, respectively.

 Now, in addition to the number of units, which is proportional to the result throughput in each pipe, we also need to consider the throughput on the other end of the pipe -- the _input_ rate, which is modeled by the **issue width**.
 Issue width represents how many instrutions / uops could be pumped into these pipes per cycle.
 Combining issue width with the number of units per hardware reousrce, we can assign an _ingress_ and _egress_ ratio for each resource.
-For example, given an issue width of 3, `PipeB` has an ingress v.s. egress ratio of `3 : 4`.
+For example, given an issue width of 3, `PipeB` has an ingress vs. egress ratio of `3 : 4`.
 This ratio is an important invariant we have to keep across normalization.

 The easiest way to preserve this ratio is by taking issue width into the LCM calculation as well: